fpagliughi/cooper/README.md

     std::map<string, string> kv_;

     // ----- The server API -----

+    // These always run in the context of the single actor
+    // thread and therefore can't interrupt each other - so
+    // no locking is necessary.

     // Set the value in the key/value store. void handle_set(const string& key, const string& val) {